EPCCed/MetOfficeTrainingDec23/MPI/README.md

 datatypes, virtual topologies, collective communication and general design issues.

-The course is normally delivered in an intensive three-day format using EPCC's dedicated training facilities.
-It is taught using a variety of methods including formal lectures, practical exercises, programming examples and informal tutorial discussions.
+This course will be run over two days, slightly shortert than the normal three-day format, usinga variety of methods including formal lectures, practical exercises, programming examples and informal tutorial discussions.
 This enables lecture material to be supported by the tutored practical sessions in order to reinforce the key concepts.

 <h3>Intended Learning Outcomes</h3>